gregsaun/bear_extruder_and_x_axis/README.md

 ## Compatibility

-:warning: Original extruder and X axis is compatible with this project!
+:warning: Original extruder and X axis is **NOT** compatible with this project!
 Belt path, X motor position, screws positions and length (...) differ.

 ## Sources and inspiration